lakshay17108-ops/linux_shell_assignment-/readme.txt

+Project Overview
+This project helps students learn the basics of Linux and how to use shell commands and scripts to automate tasks.
+It includes installing Ubuntu, using common terminal commands, writing useful shell scripts, and uploading everything to GitHub.
+The goal is to give hands-on experience with Linux tools that are widely used in real jobs like system administration, DevOps, and software development.
+By completing this assignment, students will understand how Linux works and how it can be used to solve real-world problems.

 Step 1- Installation
  Option B — Install Ubuntu  on Windows 10/11 Prerequisites: Windows 10 or Windows 11 PowerShell (Admin) access.